Shagun-Gauttam/flipkart_App/README.md

 # flipkart_App
-I Created this flipkart application clone using html ,css and javascript visit the given link to see the deploy version of app. https://sk-flipkart.netlify.app/
+I Created this flipkart application clone using HTML, CSS, and Javascript.
+Visit the given link to see the deploy version of the app. https://sk-flipkart.netlify.app/